daijro/SearchifyX/README.md

 <hr width=30>

 ### Window switching safety lock

 Many websites can detect when the window focus is lost.
-SearchifyX includes features such as hotkeys and a __window switching safety lock__ to prevent websites from knowing your are using a differenty window.
+SearchifyX includes a __window switching safety lock__ to prevent websites from knowing you are using a different window.

 *Note: The text search bar does not work when the Window switch safety lock is enabled.
 It is designed to be used with the OCR tool and Paste & Search tool.*